Eadgyth/Programming-Editor/README.md

 same time easy to work with.
 It may be especially suited to write and test applications for home or lerning requirements.
 <p>
-The coding language is currently Java but other lnguages or types of projects can be integrated.
+The coding language is currently Java but the program is made to integrate other languages or types of projects.
 To illustrate this draft implementations for writing in Perl and HTML are included.
 <p>
 FEATURES<br>
 <ul>